spectrocloud/librarium/packages/docs/content/09-registries-and-packs/2-add-custom-packs.md

 # Add custom packs

-Spectro Cloud allows users to create their own custom packs for reasons such as having a hardened OS, an integration or an add-on that has been modified for a specific use, etc.
+Custom packs are built by users and deployed to custom registries using Spectro Cloud’s CLI tool.

 # Steps to create a custom pack

-1. Create a directory with the same name as the custom pack name needed.
-All the pack contents should reside in this directory.
+1. Create a directory with a suitable name for all the pack contents.
+Example: `prmoetheus_1_0`
-2. Create a metadata file named `pack.json` which describes the pack.
+2. Create a metadata file named `pack.json` to describe the pack.
+Example:
     * An example of a `pack.json` is shown below:
     ```
     {